-The work should include intensive investigation & research on social & economic aspects project needs, climatology, design project may be based on development schemes, or redevelopment schemes of complexes in town centres, Education, Industrial, Recreation, need and concept, for the challenges of the future of built form its need, identity to be justified and evolution of design.
+The work should include intensive investigation OF A PARTICULAR REGION & research on social & economic aspects project needs, climatology ,ENVIRONMENT ETC. design project may be based on NEW development schemes, redevelopment schemes of complexes in town centres, Education, Industrial, Recreation, Commercial ,residential use ETC. involving problems in traffic movement of vehicles and people, giving layouts, landscaping, model and concise written report clearly outlining the need and concept, for the challenges of the future of built form its need, identity to be justified and evolution of design.
 The final solution will be a complete design drafted on cartridge of tracing paper, model, perspective etc. as much as to explain the scheme in its totality.